Everything is Done: How Did It All Happen?

 Everything has now been finalized.
 It’s done.
 Here’s a step-by-step breakdown.

-(A couple of notes before we begin.
-The actions below may, in some cases, be out of order.
+(Note: The actions below, in some cases, may be out of order.
 They have been structured so as to make evident the Heat’s thought process along the way, as well as to promote ease of reader comprehension.
 Full comprehension also requires an understanding of cap holds and roster charges, which are described in detail here.)

 This is a snapshot of the Heat’s salary cap situation at the end of last season: